vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 taking the full run I took a halved run, but ran a large part of both ways, so that my total running distance was comparable to my usual running distance.

+## 2023-10-20: halved run due to time crunch

+On 2023-10-20, I needed to get back for a meeting, so I took a halved run, but ran a large part of both ways, so that my total running distance was comparable to my usual running distance.